JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

 To use cross-platform code in your Android application, connect the shared module to it, move the business logic code there, and make this code cross-platform.

-1. Ensure that `compileSdk` and `minSdk` in `build.gradle.kts` of the `shared` module are the same as those in the `build.gradle` of your Android application in the `app` module.
+1. In the `build.gradle.kts` file of the shared module, ensure that `compileSdk` and `minSdk` are the same as those in the `build.gradle` of your Android application in the `app` module.

    If they are different, update them in the `build.gradle.kts` of the shared module.
 Otherwise, you'll encounter a compile error.

-2. Add a dependency on the shared module to the `build.gradle` of your Android application.
+3. Add a dependency on the shared module to the `build.gradle` of your Android application.

     ```kotlin
     dependencies {